-PROCEED: The Interchange Transaction has started or is allowed to start to the next hour MW schedule amount or it had not started but it was submitted prior to the TLR being declared
+- PROCEED: The Interchange Transaction has started or is allowed to start to the next hour MW schedule amount. - CURTAILED: The Interchange Transaction has started and is curtailed due to the TLR, or it had not started but it was submitted prior to the TLR being declared (level 2 or higher).